w3c/wai-selecting-eval-tools/index.md

 Web accessibility evaluation tools often have many features.
 The features are sometimes similar from one tool to another.
 Sometimes they are very different.

 The following features describe tools found on the [Web Accessibility Tool List](https://www.w3.org/WAI/ER/tools/).
-Analyse each tool carefully because not all all tools implement all features adequately.
+Analyse each tool carefully because not all tools implement all features adequately.

 ### Guidelines